Posted on Monday, June 10th, 2024 at 9:00 am

 Is Failure to Register as a Sex Offender a Felony?

-Failure to register as a sex offender is a felony offense.
-The degree of the felony depends on the degree of the original sex offense crime you were convicted of or plead guilty to.
+Failing to comply and register as a sex offender is a felony offense.
+The degree of the felony corresponds to the severity of the original sex offense crime that led to your conviction or guilty plea.
 This new felony will be the same degree or higher than the initial crime.

 ORC Section 2950.99 outlines the penalties this way:

-If you have convictions for multiple sex offenses, the highest degree you have been convicted of is the one that applies when calculating the degree of the felony you will face for failing to register.
+If you have multiple sex offense convictions, the highest degree of conviction will apply when calculating the felony degree for failing to register.

 What Is the Sentence for Failure to Register?